Chart Color Schemes

 Population growth drivers in Huntingdale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of Feb 2026 the suburb of Huntingdale (Vic.) has an estimated population of around 2,275.
-This reflects an increase of 326 people since the 2021 Census, which reported a population of 1,949 people in the area.
-The change is inferred from the resident population of 2,249, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 36 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,843 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Huntingdale's growth rate of 16.7% since the 2021 census exceeded both the national average (9.9%) and state figures, marking it as a significant growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 91.0% of overall population gains during recent periods.
+The population of the suburb of Huntingdale (Vic.), as estimated by AreaSearch, was around 2,275 as of February 2026.
+This figure represents an increase of 326 people since the 2021 Census, which reported a population of 1,949.
+The change is inferred from the resident population of 2,249 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 36 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,843 persons per square kilometer, placing Huntingdale in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's growth rate of 16.7% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 91.0% of overall population gains during recent periods, driving Huntingdale's population growth.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a significant population increase is forecast in the top quartile of statistical areas across the nation.
-The suburb of Huntingdale (Vic.) is expected to grow by 819 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 30.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projected demographic shifts, Huntingdale is expected to grow by 890 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 38.0% in total over the 17 years.

 Frequently Asked Questions - Population